 - Essay that describes the applicant’s contribution to their academic field of study, their sustained personal commitment with historically underrepresented communities in the U.S., and how the applicant self-identifies as a member of a historically underrepresented population on campus (maximum of 500 words double-spaced), and

 - Department nomination and commitment form.
+(Director of Graduate Studies and Department Chair)

 The Graduate School Diversity Office